mitchtabian/Food2Fork-KMM/README.md

 	- (Single activity, zero fragments)
 1. Accompanist Coil
 1. Hilt
-    - I decided AAC ViewModel gives so much state management stuff for free.
+    - I decided to use AAC ViewModel because it gives so much state management stuff for free.
 Maybe in the future a shared viewmodel will be more practical.
 I'll talk about this in detail in the course.

 #### iOS Specific Components
 1. SwiftUI